Will Medicare Pay For A Hot Tub?

 Are you over the age of 65 and on Medicare?

 If so, now might be the best time to get a hot tub into your life.

 One question that we get asked pretty often is “Will Medicare pay for a hot tub?”

-Come with us as we go through the considerations Medicare makes when deciding whether or not someone qualifies for a hot tub
+Come with us as we reveal the aspects that Medicare takes into consideration when deciding which of their insurees will qualify for a hot tubs.

 Is A Hot Tub A Medical Necessity?

 The main thing that you want to focus on when sending a letter out to Medicare health insurance is that a hot tub is a necessity.